 My work

 Much of my work either centers around cognitive-behavioral treatment or at least borrows some of the techniques and strategies of this approach.
+I also offer metacognitive therapy which is a close cousin to CBT.

 If you feel that CBT is an approach that might benefit you, feel free to get in touch, and we can discuss this further.
 As with all specific techniques, we can also look at a combination of therapies that will include cognitive-behavioral treatment but also a humanistic or psychodynamic approach to understand better how and why the anxiety started in the first place.
 Contact me or schedule a consultation to see how cognitive behavioral therapy may be helpful to you.